Machine learning with neural networks: Overfitting and cross validation

 The goal of supervised learning is to generalise from a training set to new data.
-Only general properties of the training set can be generalised, not specific ones that are particular to the training set and that could be very different in new data.
-A network with more neurons may classify the training data better, because it accurately represents all specific features of the data.
-But those specific properties could look quite different in new data (Figure \figref{C6S3CT10}).
-As a consequence, we must look for a compromise: between accurate classification of the training set and the ability of the network to generalise.
-The problem illustrated in Figure \figref{C6S3CT10} is also referred to as {\em overfitting} : the network fits too fine details (for instance noise in the training set) that have no general meaning.
+Only general properties of the training set are of interest, not specific ones that are particular to the training set in question.
+A neural network with more neurons may classify the input data better, because it more accurately represents all specific features of the given data set.
+But a different set of patterns from the same input distribution can look quite different in detail, in which case the decision boundary may not classify the new data very well (Figure \figref{C6S3CT10}).
+In other words, the network may fit too fine details (for instance noise in the training set) that have no general meaning.
+This problem, illustrated in Figure \figref{C6S3CT10}, is called {\em overfitting} .
 The tendency to overfit is larger for networks with more neurons.
+In general, we should look for a compromise, reducing the tendency of the network to overfit at the expense of training accuracy.

 One way of avoiding overfitting is to use {\em cross validation} and {\em early stopping} .
-One splits the training data into two sets: a {\em training set} and a {\em validation set} .
+One splits the data into two sets: a {\em training set} and a {\em validation set} .
 The idea is that these sets share the general features to be learnt.
-But although training and validation data are drawn from the same distribution, they differ in details that are not of interest.
-The network is trained on the training set.
-During training one monitors not only the energy function for the training set, but also the energy function evaluated on the validation data.
+But although training and validation sets are drawn from the same distribution, they may differ in details that are not of interest.

+While the network is trained on the training set, one monitors not only the energy function for the training set, but also the energy function evaluated using the validation data.
 As long as the network learns general features of the input distribution, both training and validation energies decrease.
 But when the network starts to learn specific features of the training set, then the validation energy saturates, or may start to increase.
-At this point the training should be stopped.
-This scheme is illustrated in Figure \figref{C6S3ErrorPlot}.
+At this point the training is stopped.
+The scheme is illustrated in Figure \figref{C6S3ErrorPlot}.

-Often the possible values of the output neurons are continuous while the targets assume only discrete values.
-Then it is important to also monitor the {\em classification error} of the validation set.
+Often the possible state values of the output neurons are continuous while the targets assume only discrete values.
+In this case one may also monitor the {\em classification error} of the validation set.
 The definition of the classification error depends on the type of the classification problem.
-Assume first that there is one output unit, and that the targets take the values $t=0/1$.
-Then the classification error can be defined as
+For one single output neuron with targets $t=0/1$, the classification error is defined as